How to not look like a tourist in Hawaii

 8. Show respect for the island lifestyle

-Hawaiians live by the principle of “aloha spirit,” which emphasizes love, compassion, and respect for others and the world around them.
+Hawaiians live by the principle of “Aloha Spirit,” which emphasizes love, compassion, and respect for others and the world around them.
 Part of this is moving at a slower, more relaxed pace.
-Don’t expect fast service or instant gratification, as the island lifestyle is laid-back, and locals value taking their time.
+Don’t expect fast service or instant gratification, as the island lifestyle is laid back, and locals value taking their time.
 Instead of getting frustrated if things aren’t moving as quickly as you’re used to, try to embrace the slower pace of life and enjoy the journey.
 Whether you’re waiting for food at a restaurant or navigating local traffic, adopting a patient attitude will help you fit in better and enjoy your time on the islands.

 9. Embrace traditional Hawaiian foods